jeffreysbrother/generator-tcg/README.md

 * **Which directory do you wish to copy?** [ga-33]
 * **What would you like to call it?** [jc-01]

 The answers above will result in `ga/ga-33` (the folders and all files within) being duplicated and renamed to `jc/jc-01`.
 The parent directories ("ga" and "jc") are derived from "ga-33" and "jc-01", respectively, by grabbing the part of the string that precedes the hyphen.
-This is TCG's current naming convention, so as long as this remains in place, there should be no problems.
+TCG's current naming convention is enforced: user's initials (two letters), a hyphen, and 2-3 numbers.

 ### Existing Features: